Occidental Mindoro: History

+Early history

 Mindoro Island was originally known to the ancients as Ma-i.
 It was formally called Mait, and known to the Chinese traders before the coming of the Spanish.
 Its existence was mentioned in the old Chinese chronicles in 775 A.D. and more elaborately in 1225.
-It was a major anchorage in the Southeast Asia trade route during the pre-Philippines period.
-Chinese, Arab and Indian merchants traded with the natives.
-In 1570, the Spanish began to explore the island and named it Mina de Oro ("mine of gold") after finding some of the precious metal, though no major gold discoveries were ever made.

 The natives of Mindoro were called Manguianes by the Spaniards.
 But the natives refer to themselves by their ethnic or clan identification.
 There were seven such ethnic or clan distinctions, which are differentiated by language and areas where each can be found.

-The Mangyans, as they are now anthropologically known, do not have a warrior society.
-They are a peaceful, shy but friendly people.
-They are rarely known to be hostile, and have had no significant record of violent conflict with other people in the entire history of the province.
-They grow root crops in forest clearings (slash and burn farms), and hunt wild animals in the forest for their meat needs.

-There are no authentic documents in existence explaining the original stock of the Mangyan people, but later theoreticians postulate that they migrated from Indonesia before 775 A.D.
+There are no authentic documents in existence explaining the origins of the Mangyan, but later theoreticians postulate that they migrated from Indonesia before 775 A.D.
 They hopped from island to island, until finally settling down permanently in Mindoro.
 It appeared that clan settlements existed in the North as well as in the southern ends of the island.
-By 779, the southwest coast of the island was already a known trading center, and its fine natural harbor frequented by Arab, Indian and Chinese maritime traders who plied the route.
-But there was no attempt of subjugation, just trading.
+By 779, the southwest coast of the island was already a known trading center, and its fine natural harbor frequented by Indian and Chinese maritime traders who plied the route.

 The first semblance of a political system in Mindoro's experience was provided by China in the 13th century.
 Chinese imperial forces under Admiral Cheng Ho with a powerful armada of 60 war junks visited Mindoro and other parts of the archipelago in the 13th century, with the purpose of gaining more trading favors for Chinese merchants.

-For a time, Admiral Ho tried to exert some effort of rule as a prelude to Sino annexation.
-Internal trouble in the Chinese home front, however, recalled the armada, and the attempts of the empire to annex the archipelago did not materialize.
+Cheng Ho tried to exert some effort of rule as a prelude to annexation.
+Internal trouble in the China, however, recalled the armada, and the attempts to annex the archipelago did not materialize.

-Some time after the Ho overture, Islamic influence reached the island, probably, through Suluanons who traded with the natives.
+Some time afterwards, Islamic influence reached the island, probably, through Suluanons who traded with the natives.
 Moslem peoples, possibly - Orang Dampuans (economic refugees from Sulu) crossed Mindoro Strait from Paragua (now Palawan) and settled along the coastal areas, developing progressive maritime communities.